awsdocs/amazon-ecs-developer-guide/doc_source/ecs-inference.md

     Alternatively, you can build your own Neuron sidecar container image\.
 For more information, see [aws\-neuron\-sdk](https://github.com/aws/aws-neuron-sdk/blob/master/docs/neuron-container-tools/docker-example/Dockerfile.neuron-rtd) on GitHub\.
   + A container serving the inference model\.
 For an example, see [aws\-neuron\-sdk](https://github.com/aws/aws-neuron-sdk/blob/master/docs/tensorflow-neuron/tutorial-tensorflow-serving.md) on GitHub\.
 + The `neuron-rtd` sidecar container must start first\.
 This can be defined using container dependency parameters\.
 + The `neuron-rtd` sidecar container must have elevated privileges by adding the `SYS_ADMIN` and `IPC_LOCK` kernel capabilities\.
 This is done by using the `linuxParameters` container definition parameter\.
-These capabilities will be dropped following initialization\.
+These capabilities are dropped following initialization\.
 + The two containers must have a shared volume\.
-+ Currently, you cannot define the Inferentia resource requirement in a task definition\.
++ Currently, you can't define the Inferentia resource requirement in a task definition\.
 However, you can configure a container to use specific Inferentia available on the container instance through the `AWS_NEURON_VISIBLE_DEVICES` environment variable\.
 The AWS Neuron runtime expects the `AWS_NEURON_VISIBLE_DEVICES` environment variable to be set in the container in order for it to work\.
 We recommend your container use all available Inferentia devices by specifying `AWS_NEURON_VISIBLE_DEVICES="ALL"`\.
 Alternatively, to use the first two inferentia devices you would specify `AWS_NEURON_VISIBLE_DEVICES="0,1"`\.
 The specified devices must always be contiguous\.

 The following is an example task definition, displaying the syntax to use\.